Digital Collections: from Projects to Pedagogy and Scholarship

 In addition to the curriculum development grants, each campus will also use portions of their funding to create openly accessible archives of the scholarly output of their institutions, potentially including both faculty and student research materials.

 II.
 Overall Guidelines

-The primary purpose of the curriculum development awards is to assist faculty in creating digital collections and digital scholarship projects that are integrated into courses in substantive ways, working in close collaboration with librarians or archivists on their campus and/or the Digital Scholar.
+The primary purpose of the curriculum development awards is to assist faculty in creating digital collections and digital scholarship projects that are integrated into courses in substantive ways, working in close collaboration with librarians or archivists on their campus.
 Additionally, grants can be made for either new course development or modification of existing courses.
 New courses must be authorized according to the relevant procedures at each institution.
 Both the proposals and the projects themselves must be developed in collaboration with a librarian or librarians.

 Membership of the campus selection committee will include, but not be limited to, the library director, a special collections librarian or archivist, a faculty member, an academic officer, and a digital resources or technology specialist.
 This group, in addition to soliciting proposals and awarding local curriculum development grants, also serves as a key resource for faculty.

 III.
 Curriculum Development Grants

 Mellon DC funds may be used in several forms, including student or temporary staff labor, purchase of equipment or software, outsourced digitization or programming services, travel costs related to a project, and materials.
 Practices may vary from campus to campus (e.g. one campus may provide student staffing for the library to digitize materials and another may provide funds for a faculty member to hire students directly).
 Please discuss local procedures with your librarian as you develop a proposal.

 A. Materials and Equipment